mkocabas/VIBE/README.md

 ## Features

 _**V**ideo **I**nference for **B**ody Pose and Shape **E**stimation_ (VIBE) is a video pose and shape estimation method.
 It predicts the parameters of SMPL body model for each frame of an input video.
-Pleaser refer [here](README.md#vibe-model) or the [arXiv report]() for further details.
+Pleaser refer to our [arXiv report]() for further details.

 This implementation: